This post may contain affiliate links.

 Here's the Amazing News About Raising Littermate Puppies

-After more than five years of raising littermates, I can easily tell you why I love bringing home puppies in pairs.
+After more than ten years of raising littermates, I can easily tell you why I love bringing home puppies in pairs.

 - Twice the fun, twice the puppy breath, twice the cuteness.

 - They are the best of friends and love each other.

 - It's fun watching them grow into their personalities.

 - I can't get enough of hearing “who's walking whom??”

 - Each dog has a unique bark and I love that I know which dog is barking.